This content has been machine translated dynamically.

 - Maximum Density.
-Workload Balancing will not recommend placing a virtual machine on host if moving that virtual machine to the host will cause the utilization of any of the host’s resources to exceed the High threshold value.
+Workload Balancing doesn’t recommend placing a VM on host if doing so causes the utilization of any host resource to exceed the High threshold value.

 - Maximum Performance.
 Workload Balancing does not trigger recommendations from the Low threshold.

 Maximum Density.
-When a metric value drops below the Low threshold, it signals Workload Balancing that hosts are being underutilized and triggers an optimization recommendation to consolidate virtual machines on fewer hosts.
-Workload Balancing continues to recommend moving virtual machines onto a host until the metric values for one of the host’s resource reaches its High threshold.
+When a metric value drops below the Low threshold, it signals Workload Balancing that hosts are being underutilized.
+This signal triggers an optimization recommendation to consolidate virtual machines on fewer hosts.
+Workload Balancing continues to recommend moving virtual machines onto a host until the metric values for one of the host’s resources reaches its High threshold.

-However, if after a virtual machine is relocated, a resource’s utilization on the virtual machine’s new host exceeds its Critical threshold, Workload Balancing will temporarily use an algorithm similar to the Maximum Performance load-balancing algorithm to find a new host for the virtual machines.
+However, if after a VM is relocated, utilization of a resource on the new host exceeds its Critical threshold, WLB temporarily uses an algorithm similar to the Maximum Performance algorithm to find a new host for the VMs.
 Workload Balancing continues to use this algorithm to recommend moving virtual machines until resource utilization on hosts across the pool falls below the High threshold.

-- Select the pool in the Resources pane, click on the WLB tab, and then click Settings.
+- Select the pool in the Resources pane, select the WLB tab, and then select Settings.

 - In the left pane, select Critical Thresholds.

 - In the Critical Thresholds page, accept or enter a new value in the Critical Thresholds boxes.
 Workload Balancing uses these thresholds when making virtual-machine placement and pool-optimization recommendations.
 Workload Balancing strives to keep resource utilization on a host below the critical values set.